Comparison · 2026

 Henedo vs a traditional attorney

 $300–$2,000+ with staff who can read your docs.
 Hourly billing for updates.
 Henedo is zero-knowledge and free to update.
-Attorney review available as a $79 add-on.
+We are not lawyers; consult an attorney for jurisdiction-specific advice on complex estates.

 Keep the attorney for complex estates.